ducodrupsteen/cloud-services/ccp/03-cloud-computing.md

 ### Dedicated hosts
 Here you will rent a whole host.
 These are used to meet certain compliance requirements and you won't share the tenancy with anyone else.

+## Scaling `EC2`
+One major benefit of AWS is `Scalablity` and `Elasticity`.
+How can capacity can grow and shrink based on what you need.

+When we take a look at an on premise solution one major problem is; How can you satisfy your demands?
+Obviously your work load will vary over time, are you going to buy hosts and infrastructure for peak demand?
+That wouldn't be cost efficient and you'll end up with idle hardware for most of the time.
+Are you going to buy for average demand?
+You'll get unsatisfied customers when you are at peak demand.

+With AWS, you're able to scale the services you use to meet demand, this is cost efficient and you'll have satisfied customers.
+You can setup AWS to scale to meet demand, and also for when disaster strikes.
+When one instance fails, we can programmatic create a new instance with the same setup so no one will be affected by it.

+With growing demand, you can `scale up` and `scale out`.
+With `Amazon EC2 Auto scaling` you can always ensure you have the right amount of instances when the demand asks for it.
+And if the demand is dropped, it will make sure those instances are turned off.
+This is different then the `vertical scaling` that was mentioned earlier.
+Scaling by adding or removing instances is called `horizontal scaling`, sometimes more power does not do the job, you just need more workers to take on the load.

+### Amazon EC2 Auto Scaling
+Like stated before, this service helps you scale the amount of `EC2` instances to you need.
+This can be done in two different approaches:
+- `Dynamic scaling`; this responds to the change in demand
+- `Predictive scaling`; this automatically schedules scaling based on predicted demand

+**You can also use these two approaches together**

+When you configure your auto scaling group, you can set certain thresholds, this means you can setup a desired amount of instances, these launch right away, a minimum, your application might only need one instance but you rather have two instances running and you can set a maximum capacity so things don't get out of control.